IBM/watsonx-code-assistant/README.md

 ### Configure the Ollama host

-By default, the Ollama server runs on IP address `127.0.0.1`, port `11434`, andhttp as a protocol.
+By default, the Ollama server runs on IP address `127.0.0.1`, port `11434`, and http as a protocol.
 If you change the IP address or the port where Ollama is available:

 1. In Visual Studio Code, open the extension settings for watsonx Code Assistant.
 1. In **Wca > Local: API Host**, add the host IP and port.